Dogs Don’t Second Guess Themselves, So Why Do We?

 My personal belief is “every narcissist is a bully and every bully is a narcissist.”

 Jean Lipman-Blumen states in her book The Allure of Toxic Leaders: Why We Follow Destructive Bosses and Corrupt Politicians — and How We Can Survive Them that it comes from the collective public aggregate and our psychosocial needs and emotional weaknesses.
 Maybe she means a sort of collective battered spouse syndrome?
+There is a term for this called groupthink.
+This is when groups of people, in the desire for harmony or conformity make collective irrational or dysfunctional decisions.
 In other words, this is what keeps us not only working for them but continuing to elect them into office.

 Neville Symington’s research goes further even suggesting that one way to evaluate a company’s health is their ability to exclude narcissistic personalities from key posts.
 What does this say then about our own government?
-(Take Advil before answering).
+(Rub your temples before answering.)

 Another somewhat famous author, Italian Niccolò Machiavelli wrote The Prince in 1513.
 If you are not that aware of the history of Machiavelli and why The Prince is generally described as the “guidebook to maintaining power in the princedom,” I highly encourage you to read the links.
 Machiavelli’s central message is that it is far better to be feared than to be loved if you want to stay in power.
 At the time, of course, he meant being the prince in charge of a region or province taken over by the King.
 Today, it is about taking over political or corporate territory, and what it takes to maintain it.

-Something else this “leadership guidebook” made popular are the terms Machiavellian and Machiavellianism, in reference to corporate leadership as well as World Nations (watch this YouTube link).
+Something else this “leadership guidebook” made popular is the term Machiavellian or Machiavellianism, in reference to corporate leadership as well as World Nations (watch this YouTube link.)
 The meaning of these has been well-researched but can be summarized as a duplicitous interpersonal style, a cynical disregard for morality and a focus on self-interest and personal gain.
-It also is linked to what psychologists call the dark triad: a subject in psychology that focuses on 3 personality traits: narcissism, Machiavellianism, and psychopathy.
+It also is linked to what psychologists call the dark triad: a subject in psychology that focuses on three personality traits: narcissism, Machiavellianism, and psychopathy.

 From Wikipedia: All three dark triad traits are conceptually distinct although empirical evidence shows them to be overlapping.
 They are associated with a callous-manipulative interpersonal style.